-The determination of Vmc by flight test pilots in airplane certification is solely concerned with the minimum speed for directional control under one very specific set of circumstances.
-It has nothing to do with climb performance, nor is it the optimum airplane attitude, bank angle, ball position, or configuration for best climb performance.
-Many light twins will not maintain level flight near Vmc with one engine inoperative.
+Flight test pilots' determination of Vmc in airplane certification is solely concerned with the minimum speed for directional control under one very specific set of circumstances.
+Vmc has nothing to do with climb performance, nor is it the optimum airplane attitude, bank angle, ball position, or configuration for best climb performance.
+Many light twins will not maintain level flight near Vmc with OEI.

-Best Single Engine Angle of Climb Airspeed (Vxse)
+Best Single-Engine Angle of Climb Airspeed

-Vxse is used only to clear obstructions during OEI initial climbout as it gives the greatest altitude gain per unit of horizontal travel.
-It is invariably a slower speed than Vyse, and may be just a very few knots above Vmc.
-Even at Vxse the climb gradient will be paltry.
+Best single-engine angle of climb airspeed (Vxse) is used only to clear obstructions during OEI initial climbout because it gives the greatest altitude gain per unit of horizontal travel.
+Vxse is invariably a slower speed than Vyse and may be just a very few knots above Vmc.
+Even at Vxse, the climb gradient will be paltry.

-Best Single Engine Rate of Climb Airspeed (Vyse)
+Best Single-Engine Rate of Climb Airspeed

-Vyse is designated by a blue radial line on most airspeed indicators.
+Best single-engine rate of climb airspeed (Vyse) is designated by a blue radial line on most airspeed indicators.
 It delivers the greatest gain in altitude per unit of time, with the airplane in the following configuration:

-- Inoperative engine propeller in the minimum drag position (feathered),

-- Maximum power on the remaining engine,

-- Landing gear retracted,

-- Wing flaps in the most favorable (best lift/drag ratio) position,

-- Cowl flaps as required for engine cooling,

-- Airplane flown at zero sideslip.
+- Inoperative engine propeller in the minimum drag position (feathered). - Maximum power on the remaining (operative) engine. - · Landing gear retracted. - Wing flaps in the most favorable (best lift/drag ratio) position. - Cowl flaps as required for engine cooling. - · Airplane flown at zero sideslip.

-Drag from a windmilling propeller, extended landing gear, flaps extended beyond optimum, or any sideslip will reduce or even eliminate what modest single engine performance may exist.
+Drag from a windmilling propeller, extended landing gear, flaps extended beyond optimum, or any sideslip will reduce or even eliminate any modest single-engine performance that may exist.
 Turbulence and maneuvering of the airplane will further erode performance.
-When operating above the airplane's single engine ceiling, Vyse will deliver the least possible rate of sink (drift down).
+When operating above the airplane's single-engine ceiling, Vyse will deliver the least possible rate of sink (driftdown).

-Safe, Intentional One Engine Inoperative Speed (Vsse).
+Safe, Intentional OEI Speed

-Vsse, often referred to as safe single engine speed, is the minimum speed at which intentional engine failures are to be performed.
+Safe single-engine speed (Vsse) is the minimum speed at which intentional engine failures are to be performed.
 This speed is selected by the manufacturer to reduce the accident potential from loss of control due to simulated engine failures at inordinately slow airspeeds.
 No intentional engine failure in flight should ever be performed below Vsse.